 - Internships remain responsible for properly use its own due process procedures for addressing issues with interns.

-- A student’s doctoral academic program (e.g. DCT) is expected to serve as the student’s advocate to address and resolve grievance issues. due to the key relationship that exists between the internship and the doctoral academic program, which has a direct interest in its student’s progress and often also has an ancillary agreement with the internship program.
+- A student’s doctoral academic program (e.g. DCT) is expected to serve as the student’s advocate to address and resolve grievance issues, since the doctoral academic program has a direct interest in its student’s progress and often also has an ancillary agreement with the internship program.

 - Even after contacting CAPIC, compliance and grievance issues should still be resolved through consultation among applicant/intern, internship program, and doctoral academic program DCT.